-Unlicensed insurance brokers and insurance agents prohibited
+14. Unlicensed insurance brokers and insurance agents prohibited

-- 14. (1) After the expiry of a period of 12 months after the commencement of this Act no person may carry on the business of an insurance broker unless he has been licensed in terms of this Act. - (2) After the expiry of a period of 12 months after the commencement of this Act, no person may operate as an insurance agent unless that person's name has been informed in writing to the registrar and the registrar has given his approval in writing.
+- (1) After the expiry of a period of 12 months after the commencement of this Act no person may carry on the business of an insurance broker unless he has been licensed in terms of this Act. - (2) After the expiry of a period of 12 months after the commencement of this Act, no person may operate as an insurance agent unless that person has submitted his name in writing to the Registrar and the Registrar has given his approval in writing.

-Application for licence to carry on the business of an insurance broker
+15. Application for licence to carry on the business of an insurance broker

-- 15. (1) Any person wishing to carry on the business of an insurance broker after the expiry of a period of 12 months from the commencement of this Act must apply for a licence to conduct such business in terms of regulation 9 of this Act. - (2) If the registrar satisfied that the person has complied with all the requirements of regulation 9 and any other requirement imposed by this Act, and that the person has complied to the registrars satisfaction with any other request that the registrar has made, he shall register that person as being authorised to carry on the business of an insurance broker and issue him with a licence of registration. - (3) Notwithstanding the provision of subsection 15 (2), the registrar may refuse to grant a licence to an applicant if he considers this to be in the public interest provided that the registrar shall, in writing, inform the broker of the reasons for his refusal. - (4) The registrar may impose such conditions upon a licence issued under this section as he deems appropriate.
+- (1) Any person wishing to carry on the business of an insurance broker after the expiry of a period of 12 months from the commencement of this Act must apply for a licence to conduct such business in terms of the Regulations. - (2) If the Registrar satisfied that the person has complied with all the requirements of the Regulations and any other requirement imposed by this Act, and that the person has complied to the Registrar's satisfaction with any other request that the Registrar has made, he shall register that person as being authorised to carry on the business of an insurance broker and issue him with a licence of registration. - (3) Notwithstanding the provision of subsection (2), the Registrar may refuse to grant a licence to an applicant if he considers this to be in the public interest provided that the Registrar shall, in writing, inform the broker of the reasons for his refusal. - (4) The Registrar may impose such conditions upon a licence issued under this section as he deems appropriate.

-Considerations pertaining to the licensing of brokers
+16. Considerations pertaining to the licensing of insurance brokers

-- 16. Before issuing a licence to carry on the business of an insurance broker, the registrar shall ensure that the granting of the licence will not be against the public interest by considering whether- - (a) the directors of the business have sufficient knowledge and skill to operate the business as demonstrated by the curriculum vitae of each director required to be submitted in terms of regulation 9. - (b) the name under which the applicant has requested to be licensed is not- - (i) identical or a close resemblance to the name of a person already licensed under this Act; or - (ii) a name containing the words "Royal" or "King" or any other word suggesting Royal patronage or support, unless the written consent of the King has been obtained; or - (iii) a name containing the word "Government" or "National" or any other word suggesting Government patronage; or - (iv) otherwise likely to mislead the public. - (c) any senior manager or director has been- - (i) convicted of any crime or found liable for any offence involving dishonesty or fraud; or - (ii) declared insolvent in Swaziland or any other country, unless later rehabilitated by an order of a court; or - (iii) a director, senior manager or controller of any financial institution that has been wound-up in Swaziland or any other country. - (d) The broker has not entered into an agreement relating to the preferential offer of insurance business with any person conducting an insurance business such as to impair the impartiality of the applicant in placing insurance business.
+Before issuing a licence to carry on the business of an insurance broker, the Registrar shall ensure that the granting of the licence will not be against the public interest by considering whether-

+- (a) the directors of the business have sufficient knowledge and skill to operate the business as demonstrated by the curriculum vitae of each director required to be submitted in terms of the Regulations; - (b) the name under which the applicant has requested to be licensed is- - (i) identical or a close resemblance to the name of a person already licensed under this Act; - (ii) a name containing the words "Royal" or "King" or any other word suggesting Royal patronage or support, unless the written consent of the King has been obtained; - (iii) a name containing the word "Government" or "National" or any other word suggesting Government patronage; or - (iv) otherwise likely to mislead the public; - (c) any senior manager or director has been- - (i) convicted of any crime or found liable for any offence involving dishonesty or fraud; - (ii) declared insolvent in Swaziland or any other country, unless later rehabilitated by an order of a Court; or - (iii) a director, senior manager or controller of any financial institution that has been wound-up in Swaziland or any other country; or - (d) the broker has not entered into an agreement relating to the preferential offer of insurance business with any person conducting an insurance business such as to impair the impartiality of the applicant in placing insurance business.

-Qualifying requirements for registration as a broker
+17. Qualifying requirements for registration as a broker